HexWuZi-Research/HexMCTS.jl/README.md

 This is a julia implementation of HexWuZi, including MCTS algorithm in julia and GameUI in python.

-This julia version is much faster than `python with numba` version.
+This julia version is much faster than `python with numba` version, see `Performance comparation of each version` section for more detail.

 ## Play it

 GameUI.py is the main script of Game, just run it and enjoy the game.
-However, you should install all dependency first, please follow requirement section to install them well.
+However, you should install all dependency first, please follow `Requirement` section to install them well.

 ## Requirement